Venezuela vote likely to give Congress to Maduro's party

 International bodies like the European Union have refused to send observers to Sunday’s election, saying the conditions for a democratic process don’t exist.

-Maduro's government invited sympathetic international election observers, including a group of men who identified themselves as Turkish lawmakers.
+Maduro’s government invited sympathetic international observers, former Presidents Evo Morales of Bolivia and Rafael Correa of Ecuador.
+Others included a group of men who identified themselves as Turkish lawmakers.

-At a polling place in Chacao, an opposition stronghold in Caracas, 68-year-old resident Luisa Fermin shouted at the observers, calling the election “theatrics” that she wouldn't validate with her vote.
+At a polling place in Chacao, an opposition stronghold of Caracas, 68-year-old resident Luisa Fermin shouted at the observers, calling the election “theatrics” that she wouldn’t validate with her vote.

 “There are children who don’t go to school because they’re hungry,” Fermin said.
 “There are mothers who send their children to school barefoot because they don’t have the money to buy shoes.”